 The 5G can be defined as Fifth Generation Communication Network which will have a speed of around 20 to 100 Gbps even more than wired connections.
 Today huge no. of telecom consumers use 3G or 4G/LTE networks, which were introduced in between 2001 and 2009, respectively.
 Most of the countries are still using the 2G network which is almost 17% of the world’s population.

 - Faster speeds in downloading and uploading content

 - Smoother streaming of online content

 - High-quality video and voice calls

-- More reliable mobile connections which means always best connected.
+- More reliable mobile connections which mean always best connected.

 - The greater number of connected IoT devices

 With speeds of up to 100 gigabits per second, 5G will be as much as 1,000 times faster than 4G, the latest trend of mobile data technology.
 5G will surely download a single movie of approximately 1GB in a few microseconds.
 4G certainly has limitations of network speed and hence IoT is not that efficient today which it should be posted 5G adoption.